madziki/api/README.md

 mocha -g <pattern>
 ```

-## ToDo

-Get stuff done.

-Project
-- Add linting configuration.

-API
-- Implement and test the list movements API.
-- Determine how to identify the current user.
-- Add error checking to the server side so the client doesn't have to check.

-Testing
-- Validate the result values of the API calls.

-Logging
-- Add console logging to the code.

-Local
-- Create a local dynamodb to run against.
-- Either run the required services locally or run everything in Docker.

 ## Lessons Learned

 The following are a few items I came across while building this service.